 Locals and visitors can find the event at Jack Poole Plaza, near Canada Place and the Vancouver Convention Centre.
 The wooden vendor huts are assembled around the Olympic Cauldron in downtown Vancouver.

 The convention centre has a large parkade, close to the market if you drive.
-Parking costs CAD 25 for 2.5 hours or CAD 30 daily until 6 pm.
+But, expect to pay higher than average parking rates for the event.

 The event opens in mid-November with only evening hours.
 The hours changed in the last few days of November, offering an earlier opening at 11:30 am.
 Since it’s a Christmas event, it runs until 6 pm on December 24th.